top of page

 THANK YOU FOR ASKING THIS QUESTION!!
 I really want to scream from the top of the roof that I am an actor.
 Period.
 Always have been and always will be.
 While I LOVE working with Akvarious, I have done a large amount of work with other groups as well, and would love to continue doing so.
 So any theatre group producer / director reading this, please cast me!!!
 I promise to bring good food and good cheer to your rehearsals!

-Is there such a thing as an Akvarious actor?
+So is there such a thing as an Akvarious actor?

 You have to be a bit unstable in the head.
 That's basically an Akvarious actor.
 And love food.
 You're doomed if you don't